-Dan’s early days of manual note-taking were frustrating, but they produced some insight.
-Naturally, he was nervous to swap the process for new technology.
-But breakthroughs generated by NAVIS Hotel CRM, Reservation Suite, and the Nightly Lead Demand report squashed any concerns.
+The early days of manual note-taking were frustrating.
+The Auberge team understood there was a clear need for a solution that could help enhance efficiencies.
+Naturally, they were nervous to swap proven processes for new technology.
+But the partnership with NAVIS and the breakthroughs generated by NAVIS Reservation Suite, and the Nightly Lead Demand report quickly squashed any concerns.

-“In seconds, I had demand forecasts to fine-tune my decision making,” Hickman shares.
+“In seconds, we had demand forecasts to fine-tune decision making,” Hickman shares.
 His team could analyze price resistance and not-booked trends.
-“Even just the view of unconstrained demand helped me drive a lot more revenue.”Dan Hickman, Director of Reservations
+“Even just the view of unconstrained demand helped drive more revenue.”Dan Hickman, Director of Reservations

-Williams notes how better intelligence–around lead call volume, for example–improved sales and marketing decision making.
+Williams notes how the NAVIS partnership better intelligence–around lead call volume, for example–improved sales and marketing decision making.
 “We can activate email or call campaigns as needed, but also stay steadfast in price positioning when we know demand is there.
 It removes the guesswork.”

 Berkey goes further: “At one of our Northeast properties, NAVIS data showed that we weren’t experiencing rate resistance.”
-Our teams activated additional Lifecycle email and call campaigns through the NAVIS CRM–pushing phone and online rates higher, even as the pandemic raged.”
+Our teams activated additional call campaigns through the NAVIS platform–pushing phone and online rates higher, even as the pandemic raged.”

-Auberge agents also focused on Outbound.
+Auberge agents also focused on outbound.
 They prioritized follow-up with guests who had to cancel bookings because of early COVID shutdowns or those who had expressed travel wariness.
-Agents use NAVIS data to personalize call-backs and CRM email marketing efforts.
-For example, targeting those that booked winter getaways last year at its Colorado property to spot fill Holiday openings as pandemic concerns resurfaced.
+Agents used NAVIS data to personalize call-backs.
+For example, targeting those that booked winter getaways last year at its Colorado property to spot fill holiday openings as pandemic concerns resurfaced.

 “We were literally still driving revenue even when our doors were closed.”Angela Berkey, Corporate Director of Reservations Sales

-Virtual phone, chat, and a CRM system with smart agent routing helped Auberge ramp up agents remotely.
+Virtual phone, chat, and reservations system with smart agent routing helped Auberge ramp up agents remotely.
 These also supported shared staffing.
 “We made a conscious decision to staff up internally as much as we could,” says Williams.
 “NAVIS gave us flexibility as markets reopened and demand levels returned.”